 Second, you need an Android Wear watch that works with iOS.
 Over time Google has expanded compatibility out to just about every model, and even some of the oldest ones that didn't 'officially' get support have still worked when we tried.

-However, if you have your smartwatch running Android 2.0, that's a different matter.
+However, if you have your smartwatch running Android 2.0 (and you really should have by now), that's a different matter.
 Here's a list of the current Wear 2.0 update status.

 Android Wear on iOS: Initial setup